-3.1 What is the timing of cash movements?

-- When will the money from your forecast sales actually arrive?
-Should you allow for a percentage of bad debts (sales which are never paid for)? - When will you pay out for costs such as salaries, equipment and raw materials? - Some payments will have to be made in advance (eg rent, rates and insurance) or by monthly standing orders. - 3.2 What other money will you be receiving and paying out? - Finance, eg receiving grant payments or repaying a loan. - Tax payments or rebates. - VAT payments or receipts (if you are registered for VAT).
+- A What is the timing of cash movements? - When will the money from your forecast sales actually arrive? - Should you allow for a percentage of bad debts (sales which are never paid for)? - When will you pay out for costs such as salaries, equipment and raw materials? - Some payments will have to be made in advance (eg rent, rates and insurance) or by monthly standing orders. - B What other money will you be receiving and paying out? - Finance, eg receiving grant payments or repaying a loan. - Tax payments or rebates. - VAT payments or receipts (if you are registered for VAT). - C Using these figures, forecast your bank balance at the end of each month.